tableau/extensions-api/docs/trex_tableau_viz_ref.md

 ```

 ---
-## Descripion of `inputSpec` keys
+## Descripion of `inputSpec` properties

-The following table describes the keys of the elements in the `inputSpec`, the JavaScript JSON object.
+The following table describes the properties in the `inputSpec`, the JavaScript object that you provide as input to the `createVizImageAsync` method.

 ### `description`